vedikaS-byte/vedikaS-byte/README.md

 - 👋 Hi, I’m @vedikaS-byte
-- 👀 I’m interested in data science and its role in coral reef ecology and sustainability!
+- 👀 I’m interested in data science and its role in climate and sustainability!
 - 🌱 I’m currently learning the R programming language and have started learning Python as well.
 - 💞️ I’m looking to collaborate on any fellow coders who prefer R as their main programming language.
 I'd love to connect and learn how to improve my coding skills as well!